XeroKimo/span_tuple/README.md

   std::span<V> spanOne = xk::get<2>(spans);
 }
 ```
-and beyond that, will work exactly the same as usual.

 You can get the start of each span in the following ways
 ```c++
 xk::span_tuple<std::dynamic_extent, T, U, V> spans;
 get<0>(spans.data()); //returns T*;